- Video: Baby Sleeping on Side – What Can Happen & How to Stop It

 1. Harlequin Colour Change

-In this condition, the side in which the baby is asleep on changes colour into pink or red, while the other half remains unaffected.
+In this condition, the side which the baby is asleep on changes colour to pink or red, while the other half remains unaffected.
 There is always a clear demarcating line that runs through the centre of the body of the child, with either side coloured markedly different.
 The sleeping side will be a bright pink or red, while the other side will be normal.
 This occurs when the child sleeps on his side for hours.
 However, it is to be noted that even though it may look alarming, this condition does not have any ill-effects on the child.
 The condition is a benign one, and the colours fade away in a matter of minutes after switching the side of the baby.
 This condition is thought to occur due to gravity affecting the blood flow in the immature blood vessels of the child, causing accumulation of red blood cells near the skin.

 No treatment is required for this condition, as the colours fade away in minutes after the position of the child is changed.